irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 [here](https://github.com/irobot-ros/ros2-performance/tree/master/performances/benchmark).

-Note that, differently from the previous experiment where the ownership of the messages was moved from the publisher to the subscription, here nodes use `const std::shared_ptr<const MessageT>` messages.
+Note that, differently from the previous experiment where the ownership of the messages was moved from the publisher to the subscription, here nodes use `const std::shared_ptr<const MessageT>` messages for the callbacks.

 Performance evaluation on a laptop computer with Intel i7-6600U CPU @ 2.60GHz.